|

 If a landlord has violated a disclosure requirement, illegally withheld your security deposit, or charged fees not authorized by your lease, you have options beyond absorbing the loss.

 Your state’s attorney general office often has a consumer protection division that handles landlord-tenant complaints.
-The DC Attorney General, for example, has a direct consumer hotline specifically for utility billing disputes.
-Many state attorneys general have similar resources.
+Many state attorneys general have direct consumer hotlines specifically for housing disputes.

 Local tenant advocacy organizations know the specific laws in your jurisdiction and often provide free advice or referrals.
 The HUD website maintains a directory of tenant rights groups by state at hud.gov.